-Does the department have an obligation to support administrative aspects of the POP and CRN services?
+Does the department have an obligation to support administrative aspects of the POP services?

-The VPAA's POP and CRN offices work with the school or college and/or the department's administrative staff to assist with dual career issues.
+The VPAA's POP office works with the school or college and/or the department's administrative staff to assist with dual career issues.
 The department should be prepared to commit secretarial time as needed.